Could it be time to re-think your commute?

 And things have improved a lot for 2-wheeled travellers in the UK since I’ve been in the saddle.
 There are loads more cycle lanes these days (we still need more though), bikes are cheaper and more portable and we’ve seen the growth of cycle hire schemes around the country.

 Now technology is stepping in too.
 E-bikes and e-scooters (even if they are currently illegal here) are very much part of the mix.
-Deloitte’s 2020 Trends Report predicted that ‘e-bike sales will far outpace electric motor vehicles’, suggesting that more and more people are now looking for ways to shake up their commute.
+Deloitte’s recent Trends Report predicted that ‘e-bike sales will far outpace electric motor vehicles’, suggesting that more and more people are now looking for ways to shake up their commute.

 Small change, big impact